AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/static-lists/push-an-adobe-experience-platform-segment-to-a-marketo-static-list.md

 >[!PREREQUISITES]
 >
+>* [Edit the API Role](/help/marketo/product-docs/administration/users-and-roles/create-delete-edit-and-change-a-user-role.md#edit-an-existing-role) to make sure it has the **Read-Write Person** permission (found under the Access API drop-down).
 >* [Create an API User](/help/marketo/product-docs/administration/users-and-roles/create-an-api-only-user.md) in Marketo.
 >* Go to **Admin** > **Launchpoint**.
 Find the name of the role you just created and click **View Details**.
 Copy and save the info in **Client ID** and **Client Secret**, as you could need it for Step 7.
 >* In Marketo, create a static list, or find and select one you've already created.
 You'll need its ID.